Relieve Jaw Pain and Protect Your Smile with Botox in The Woodlands and Spring, TX

 How do I know if Botox is the right treatment for my condition?

-For more information about Botox injections for dental care in The Woodlands, Tx, and Spring, Tx, please call our office today or discuss your questions with Dr. Tejada at your next dental appointment.
+For more information about Botox for TMJ treatment in The Woodlands and Spring, TX, contact our office or discuss your symptoms with Dr. Tejada at your next dental appointment.

 Suffering from TMJ?
-The oral and dental health benefits available with Botox injections are now offered at WoodSprings Dentistry, conveniently located and serving patients from The Woodlands, Tx, and Spring, Tx, communities.
+The oral and dental health benefits available with Botox injections are now offered at WoodSprings Dentistry, conveniently located and serving patients from The Woodlands and Spring, Tx, communities.